moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 ## Overview

 [Apache Airflow](https://airflow.apache.org/) is a workflow management platform for data engineering pipelines.
-We recommend using it for long-running workflows.
+We recommend using it for long-running or compute intensive tasks.

 Pipelines are executed on the Analytical Platform's Kubernetes infrastructure and can interact with services such as Amazon Bedrock and Amazon S3.

 Our Kubernetes infrastructure is connected to the MoJO Transit Gateway, which connects to:

-* the MoJ Cloud Platform
+* MoJ Cloud Platform
-* the Modernisation Platform
+* MoJ Modernisation Platform
 * HMCTS SDP

-If you need further connectivity, [raise a feature request](https://github.com/ministryofjustice/analytical-platform/issues/new?template=feature-request-template.yml).
+If you need additionaly connectivity, [submit a feature request](https://github.com/ministryofjustice/analytical-platform/issues/new?template=feature-request-template.yml).

 > **Please note**: You cannot use Analytical Platform Airflow for pipelines using `BashOperator` or `PythonOperator`.